|

 • A UK driving sticker (if coming from the UK)

-Aside from the essentials, other non-compulsory items like a fire extinguisher, breathalysers, and spare bulbs are wise to have with you.
+Aside from the essentials, it’s wise to have non-compulsory items like a fire extinguisher, breathalysers, and spare bulbs with you.
 While not mandatory, they can be useful in an emergency and might even save you from fines in certain countries.

 Ferries and island hopping